 When we developed the initial sound event localization and detection approach, due to the lack of a metric that was jointly measuring the localization and detection performance, we used separate metrics for localization and detection for our evaluation.
 This was not a fair evaluation of such a method, hence we proposed a set of new metrics for joint measurement of localization and detection.
 This code repository implements the new metrics and compares the performance with a test set of outputs from the original method.

-Evaluation metrics: The performance of the original SELDnet was evaluated with stand-alone metrics for detection, and localization.
-Mainly because there was no suitable metric which could jointly evaluate the performance of localization and detection.
-Since then, we have proposed a new metric that can jointly evaluate the performance (more about it is described in the metrics section below), and we employ this new metric for evaluation here.
+Evaluation metrics: The performance of the original SELDnet was evaluated with stand-alone metrics for detection and localization.
+Mainly because there was no suitable metric that could jointly evaluate the performance of localization and detection.
+Since then, we have proposed a new metric that can jointly evaluate the performance, and we employ this new metric for evaluation here.